pandr20/Master-thesis-2025-Patrick-Oliver/README.md

 The code required to generate the Q and A pairs to finetune the GPT can be found in FineTunedGPTCode.
 # Rails implentation.
 The implementation of the GUI in Rails can be found in RubyOnRailsImplementation.
+# Advanced RAG
+The implementation of advanced RAG can be found in advanced-rag

+# Laravel Implementation
+The implementation of laravel can be found in customer_support_laravel
+# Phoenix Implementation
+The implementation of phoenix can be found within customer_support_phoenix
+# Naive RAG
+Naive RAG implementation can be found in rag